bingyinh/ChemProps/README.md

 ```
 pip install -r requirements.txt
 ```

+**Python 3 must be 3.6 and later release to run SMILES translation flawlessly**

 ### 2. How to run

 1. Note this script is tailored to the NanoMine workflow.
 It starts from getting data from a google spreadsheet all the way to updating the MongoDB.